 Barnes was selected in the 8th round of the NFL draft by the Washington Redskins, but his Redskins career lasted only a few minutes.
 Then the team found out Barnes was black.
 Two rounds later, the Baltimore Colts called his name but ultimately cut Barnes at the end of training camp.
 In 1960 Barnes played five games with the Titans of New York, who later became the Jets.

 Barnes spent the 1961 and 1962 seasons as a San Diego Charger and the following two seasons with the Denver Broncos.
 Barnes never approached All-Pro status or even started a game, though he picked up the nickname “Big Rembrandt” for the sketches he did during games, including in huddles.

 I suspect when you think of football players turned actors, Barnes is not the first to come to mind.

 Nonetheless, Barnes acted in numerous television shows and movies, highlighted by his portrayal of Josh Gibson in the 1981 Satchel Paige biopic “Don’t Look Back.”

-There is another connection Ernie Barnes has to baseball, one shared with me by Lawrence “Dan” D’Antignan, owner of Chicago’s historic Woodshop, longtime institution and early commercial epicenter of African American art.
+There is another connection Ernie Barnes has to baseball, one shared with me by Lawrence “Dan” D’Antignac, owner of Chicago’s historic Woodshop, longtime institution and early commercial epicenter of African American art.